devgioele/devgioele/README.md

-Computer science student with a strong enthusiasm for electronics, neuroscience and theoretical physiscs.
+Computer science student with a strong enthusiasm for electronics, neuroscience and theoretical physics.